Ramon Magsaysay: Death

 Magsaysay's term, which was to end on December 30, 1957, was cut short by a plane crash.
-On March 16, 1957, Magsaysay left Manila for Cebu City where he spoke at three educational institutions.
-That same night, at about 1 am, he boarded the presidential plane "Mt.
-Pinatubo", a C-47, heading back to Manila.
+On March 16, 1957, Magsaysay left Manila for Cebu City, where he spoke at a convention of USAFFE veterans and the commencement exercises of three educational institutions, namely, the University of the Visayas, Southwestern Colleges, and the University of San Carlos.
+At the University of the Visayas, he was conferred an honorary Doctor of Laws.
+That same night, at about 1:00 am PST, he boarded the presidential plane "Mt.
+Pinatubo," a C-47, heading back to Manila.
 In the early morning hours of March 17, the plane was reported missing.
-By late afternoon, newspapers had reported the airplane had crashed on Mt.
-Manunggal in Cebu, and that 36 of the 56 aboard were killed.
+By late afternoon, newspapers had reported the airplane had crashed on Mount Manunggal in Cebu and that 36 of the 56 aboard were killed.
 The actual number on board was 25, including Magsaysay.
+He was only 49.
 Only newspaperman Nestor Mata survived.
-Vice-President Carlos García, who was on an official visit to Australia at the time, returned to Manila and acceded to the presidency to serve out the remaining eight months of Magsaysay's term.
+Vice President Carlos P. Garcia, who was on an official visit to Australia at the time, returned to Manila and acceded to the presidency to serve out the remaining eight months of Magsaysay's term.

-An estimated 2 million people attended Magsaysay's state funeral on March 22, 1957.
-He was posthumously referred to as the "Champion of the Masses" and "Defender of Democracy".
+An estimated two million people attended Magsaysay's state funeral on March 22, 1957.
+He was posthumously referred to as the "Champion of the Masses" and "Defender of Democracy."
+After his death, Vice President Carlos P. Garcia was inducted into the presidency on March 18, 1957, to complete the last eight months of Magsaysay's term.
+In the presidential elections of 1957, Garcia won his four-year term as president, but his running mate was defeated.

 Legacy

-Magsaysay's administration was considered as one of the cleanest and most corruption-free in modern Philippine history; his rule is often cited as the Philippines's "Golden Years".
+Magsaysay's administration was considered as one of the cleanest and most corruption-free in modern Philippine history; his rule is often cited as the Philippines's "Golden Years."
 Trade and industry flourished, the Philippine military was at its prime, and the country gained international recognition in sports, culture, and foreign affairs.
 The Philippines placed second on a ranking of Asia's clean and well-governed countries.

-His presidency is seen as people-centered as government trust was high among the Filipino people, earning him the nickname "Champion of the masses" and his sympathetic approach to the Hukbalahap rebellion that the Huk rebels were not Communists; they were simple peasants who thought that rebellion was the only answer to their sufferings.
-He also gained nationwide support for his agrarian reforms on farmers and took action on government corruption that his administration inherited from prior administrations.
+His presidency is seen as people-centered, as government trust was high among the Filipino people, earning him the nickname "Champion of the Masses," and his sympathetic approach to the Hukbalahap rebellion was that the Huk rebels were not Communists; they were simple peasants who thought that rebellion was the only answer to their sufferings.
+He also gained nationwide support for his agrarian reforms for farmers and took action on government corruption that his administration inherited from prior administrations.